BROWN: Reynolds puts former business partner in the hot seat

 Reynolds was arrested in a Zimbabwe hotel in 2014 on pornography charges and subsequently deported.

-Higginbottom testified Reynolds brought him only one deal that came to fruition — an arrangement to sell latex gloves.
+Higginbottom, an investor in the group that purchased the Chicago Sun-Times in July, testified Reynolds brought him only one deal that came to fruition — an arrangement to sell latex gloves.
 Although they expected a profit of $200,000, they lost more than $100,000 in the deal, Higginbottom told the court.

 The two couldn’t even agree on how they came to be doing business together.